Debate on the monarchy in Canada: Into the 21st century

-Debate on the monarchy was seen through the first decade of the 21st century in other Canadian media, generally at times of national significance, such as Canada Day and Victoria Day, or during a royal tour.

-In 2007, the Quebec Minister for Intergovernmental Affairs, Benoît Pelletier, expressed his opinion that it was "not impossible that we might have to reconsider the role of the monarch, the lieutenant governor, and the governor general...
-I'm not saying that the monarchy must be abolished, but it will take some thought, especially on its usefulness and relevance.
-Two years later, Andrew Coyne called for importing "not just a King of Canada, but a Canadian King" that would reside permanently in Canada.
+John Manley, a minister of the Crown from 1993 to 2003, was openly critical of the monarchy, beginning in 1997.
+He said in 2001 that the Canadian Crown was "an institution that's a bit out of date for Canada to continue with" and, when the Queen arrived for her Golden Jubilee tour the following year, Manley stated to reporters, "I don't think it's necessary for Canada to continue with the monarchy".
+In 2007, the Minister for Intergovernmental Affairs in Quebec, Benoît Pelletier, expressed his opinion that it was "not impossible that we might have to reconsider the role of the monarch, the lieutenant governor, and the governor general [...]
+I'm not saying that the monarchy must be abolished.
+But, it will take some thought, especially on its usefulness and relevance.

 Into the 2020s, the Monarchist League of Canada claimed, "opponents of the Canadian Crown frequently criticize the monarchy without fully being aware of the facts.
 In addition, opponents often deliberately spread misinformation."
 Peter Woolstencroft, a retired political science professor from the University of Waterloo, opined in 2021 that "the optimal republican pathway seems to rest upon attrition through rising indifference."
 However, he went on to write, "Canada’s constitutional straitjacket makes abolition here highly unlikely.
 At best, it would take a long and contentious process, something Canadians likely do not want;" considering the differences in methods of choosing a president, in the sizes of the provinces and territories, and of their populations, in addition to the treaty relationship between First Nations and the Crown, Woolstencroft observed "over the long arc of previous constitutional discussions, a clear pattern is discernible.
 Matters on the table become more diverse, more complicated, more symbolically existential, with a widening set of actors, making it harder and harder to produce a coherent agreement."